 Nightmares can be incredibly distressing and impact your functioning because of the way they mess up your sleep cycle.
 These 5 steps above are designed to help combat your nightmares but they may take some time to implement.
 If your needing immediate relief you can also talk to a trained medical doctor about medication management tools that you can use as well.

 Are you tired of being tired, from lack of good quality sleep?
 Do you want to be free from nightmares and flashbacks?
-Schedule your free 15 minute phone consultation today.
+Schedule your first session today.

 These are just a few strategies and steps and recommendations!
 I hope you found this post helpful!
 I’d love to hear from you in the comment section!